hakemz91/WSLLocalGPT/README.md

 ## How to customize the model and launch command

 It is so easy.
-Just edit the model id and name in the constants.txt to the model that you want.
-But do not forget to replace the --model_type flag according to your model in bashrc file in wsl.
-Just use command (nano .bashrc) in your wsl.
-The default one is for mistral based model.
-If you want to use llama model for example, change to llama in the .bashrc file in run commands function at the end.
-Just change mistral to llama.
-That's it:
+Just edit the model id in the constants.txt to the model id that you want and then save the file.
+And use the bloke 4 bit quantized GPTQ model.
+However the default Nous-Hermes model is the best and took only like 5 seconds to answer question using my RTX 3060 12 GB.

 ```
-python run_localGPT.py --model_type llama
+MODEL_ID = "TheBloke/Nous-Hermes-Llama-2-7B-GPTQ"
+MODEL_BASENAME = "model.safetensors"
 ```

 ## How to reset the vector database

-Just delete the db folder and reingesting back using option 3 or 4.
+Just delete the DB folder and reingesting back using option 3 or 4.

 ## Forked from awesome original LocalGPT
 https://github.com/PromtEngineer/localGPT